leadership

 Perspective – Broaden Your View to Stand Out:

 To truly differentiate yourself in any field, you need to develop a broad and informed perspective.
 This involves understanding the larger environment in which you operate: the market, competitive landscape, customer needs, technological advances, and regulatory shifts.
-A dynamic perspective evolves as you gain new experiences and encounter different approaches to solving similar problems with other businesses or in other industries.
+A dynamic perspective evolves as you gain new experiences and encounter different approaches to solving similar problems across other businesses or industries.

 This requires a broad understanding of the environment, market, competitive landscape, legal and technological changes, and more.
 It also grows and changes as you experience new and different things—especially when different approaches to similar problems are taken.
 It is how you start to stand out in the eyes of your prospects, customers, and team.